leonbts/lab-advanced-deploy-a-simple-java-app-on-kubernetes/README.md

 ## Deliverables

-- Downloaded files with your responses to each of the exercises.
+- Add files with your responses to each of the exercises.

 ## Submission